papadjohn20/Digital-Systems-Lab-FPGA/README.md

 </div>

-This repository documents my journey through digital systems design, starting from basic IO control to complex real-time graphics engines implemented on **Xilinx Spartan-7 FPGA (XC7S50)**.
+This repository documents our journey through digital systems design, starting from basic IO control to complex real-time graphics engines implemented on **Xilinx Spartan-7 FPGA (XC7S50)**.

 **Each project folder contains a complete package that includes:**
 * **Source Code:** All Verilog and XDC constraint files.